 I’m not really a fan of all the New Years resolution posts that do the rounds this time of year.
 I tend to believe that you should be doing resolutions all year round so….. …here’s 3 things you should start doing to improve your SEO regardless of the time of year.

 You probably spend a lot of time working on your content so make sure you spend some time on your titles and make them work for you across the Internet.

-Rich Snippets are the little bits of extra information you sometimes see within the search results.
+Look at Rich Snippets & MicrodataRich Snippets are the little bits of extra information you sometimes see within the search results.
 They may be some review stars for a movie or the dates and times of an event and they usually help generate extra clicks to your page.

 One of the ways to tell the search engines about information on your website that could appear as rich snippets is to use Microdata.
 I’m not going into the technical side as it would take too long but do a search and learn ways to inform the search engines about the data on your website.
 Adding Microdata means adding code so get together with your web designer and work out an easy way to do it.
 Some CMS systems have plugins that will add the code automatically.